 The fix is to configure autoscale group to use elastic load balancer based health check.
 Adding the following to a config file under .ebextensions will solve the problem.

-- EB Deployer Tips and Tricks
+Credits: EB Deployer Tips and Trick

 Gotcha #2: Custom logs don’t work with Elastic Beanstalk